Back to Blog

 Tech Layoffs 2026 and Where Displaced Talent Is Actually Going

 Tech employers announced roughly 52,050 job cuts in the first quarter of 2026, according to Challenger, Gray & Christmas, the highest Q1 total the firm has logged since 2023.
 Oracle, Amazon, Meta, and Dell account for most of the noise.
+Cisco’s 2026 action is the different pattern worth watching — net headcount is actually up as legacy switching sheds to fund AI networking and silicon hires.
 The less reported story is where the displaced engineers are actually landing, and it is not the AI research labs the headlines would have you believe.
 It is cloud migration, security, and mid-market IT leadership, in that order.

 Partially empty open-plan technology office after a 2026 workforce reduction